 - Meatballs: In a great big bowl, mix the ground meat, garlic powder, onion powder, Italian parsley, thyme, oregano, eggs, cheese, salt and pepper.
 This mixes well with your hands.

 - Noodles: In a large 12" skillet or cast iron skillet over medium heat, add the olive oil.
 If the broccoli is still frozen that is okay.
 Just put the lid on and cook it until it is thawed.
-If the broccoli is not frozen, add it to the skillet with the onion, pepper, thyme, oregano, zucchini noodles, salt and black pepper.
+If the broccoli is not frozen, add it to the skillet with the onion, pepper, thyme, oregano, salt and black pepper.
 Cook 8 minutes or until the onion is translucent.
 Stir once in a while.

 - Heat up the pasta sauce in the microwave or a pot on the stove until almost bubbly.